Shirioki/Verkkoon-tunkeutuminen-ja-tiedustelu/h3 Aaltoja harjaamassa.md

 ## e) Ultimate

 Next lets install URH.
-I started the exercise with running commands.
+I started the exercise with running commands. (these commands were in the hint corner)

 $ sudo apt-get update
 $ sudo apt-get -y install pipx